EU Commission seeks to crack down on costly energy subsidies

 "If public interventions are not carefully designed, they can severely distort the functioning of the market and lead to higher energy prices," the statement added.

-Tuesday's publication of rules for electricity markets precedes formal state aid guidelines expected over the coming weeks and to be finalised early next year.
+Tuesday's publication of rules for electricity markets precedes formal state aid guidelines expected over the coming weeks and to be finalized early next year.

 The Commission has the final word on whether state aid and other market intervention moves are legitimate, but says it is publishing rules to help member states avoid decisions that would lead to financial penalties for breach of EU laws.